tue-robotics/tue-env/README.md

 `install.bash`as`tue-env` has many controls in place to parse the YAML file.

 ### Naming conventions
-Name of the target must start with `ros-` only if it will be compiled/installed by ROS or it is installed by reading the dependencies from a catkin `package.xml`
+Name of the target must start with `ros-` only if it will be compiled/installed by ROS.

 ### Writing `install.yaml`
 | Symbol | Convention                             |